rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 Below is the state machine for a configured subscription on the publisher.
 This state machine describes the three states (*valid*, *invalid*, and *concluded*) as well as the transitions between these states.
 Start and end states are depicted to reflect configured subscription creation and deletion events.
 The creation or modification of a configured subscription, referenced filter or receiver initiates an evaluation by the publisher to determine if the subscription is in the *valid* state or the *invalid* state.
 The publisher uses its own criteria in making this determination.
 If in the *valid* state, the subscription becomes operational.
 See (1) in the diagram below.

 **TODO - Add a new 'Active state' to the subscription state machine.
 I.e., a subscription is active as long as it has at least one valid receiver (in some cases this would mean that negotiation with the receiver is complete, for others, such as simple UDP, is just requires configuration to be valid.)

+Publishers SHOULD NOT send *update* messages for a subscription that is not active.
+I.e., a publisher SHOULD NOT send *update* messages before a *subscription-started* notification or after a *subscription-terminated* notification.

+Similarly, receivers SHOULD ignore any *update* messages received for a subscription that is not active.

 ~~~~
 .........